kisu-bot/guide/README.md

 - Add your favorite series to a personal series wishlist
 - Get pinged when cards from those series spawn in your server
+- Customizable limits based on your server roles (configured by admins)

 ### 🗂️ **Card Collection Tools**